kunalnangia/qix/README.md

 ## 📧 Contact

-For questions or support, please contact [your-email@example.com](mailto:your-email@example.com).
+For questions or support, please contact [your-email@example.com](mailto:your-email@gmail.com).

 ---

 <div align="center">
-  Made with ❤️ by Your Team Name
+  Made with ❤️ by Kunal and Team
 </div>